-Allied International is the oldest distributor of Southwest Products’ aircraft self-lubricated spherical bearings and bushings.
+Allied International is the oldest distributor of Southwest Products SWP aircraft self-lubricated spherical bearings and bushings.
 We have been supplying OEM’s and operators of aircraft and power generation gas turbines like the LM2500 with SWP aircraft spherical bearings and bushings for 50 years.
+In fact we were one of the original stockholders when the company was founded in the 1950s by Ken Hackman SWP inventor of the fluorocarbon Dyflon Self Lubricating liner.

 After a production shut down, RBC Bearings purchased the assets of Southwest Products in September 2005.
 The new company, RBC Southwest Products Inc. continues to manufacture the same quality self-lubricated bearings for which Southwest has been justly famous and Allied International continues as an international distributor serving the aerospace, naval and power generation markets.